Devops-MLOps/chat-app-helm-chart/README.md

 # chat-app-helm-chart
-this repo is used for deploying chat-app this repos will contain all the files what all to insatll (all have to run local)
+this repo is used for deploying chat-app this repos will contain all the files of what all to install (all have to run local)

 - docker
 - helm